 Why do you want to be a Solicitor?
 Make sure you have a robust, interesting answer for this.
 Have a story to tell explaining what’s led you to this point.

 Your interviewers will want to see evidence of commercial awareness.
-For me it’s important that you go beyond the obvious.
-In recent interviews lots of candidates were talking to me about Brexit.
+It’s important that you go beyond the obvious.
+In recent interviews lots of candidates were talking to us about Brexit.
 Sure this is really topical and all over the news each night, but there’s so much more relevant and pertinent stuff going on in the legal industry right now.
-I would love to hear this mentioned in an interview.
+We would love to hear this mentioned in an interview.

 Knowing what to expect on the assessment day is important and will help you to relax.
 Arrive early, take a deep breath before you walk in and then believe in yourself.
 Remember that your application has already got through the competitive screening stage.